RobinB87/farm-sensor-data-management/README.md

 5. renamed some stuff as I saw the correct name should be sensors, not sensor-data (like SensonModule)

-6. install sqlite as in memory database and typeorm as the ORM npm i --save @nestjs/typeorm typeorm npm i --save sqlite3
+6. install sqlite as in memory database and typeorm as the ORM

+- npm i --save @nestjs/typeorm typeorm
+- npm i --save sqlite3

+7. persist sensors

+- create a sensor entity and ensure typeorm recognizes it by adding it to the typeorm.forfeature in the sensor module
+- create sensor service which can create a sensor
+- create sensor create action in controller